-Preimplantation testing of embryo(s) can be performed in order to test for known genetic disorders that a person or couple may carry.
-This process is called preimplantation genetic diagnosis or PGD.
-Testing can also be done to screen the embryo(s) to determine if it carries a genetic imbalance such as trisomy 21 which leads to Down syndrome.
+Preimplantation testing of embryo(s) can be performed to test for known genetic disorders that a person or couple may carry.
+This process is called preimplantation genetic diagnosis, or PGD.
+Testing can also be done to screen the embryo(s) to determine if it carries a genetic imbalance such as trisomy 21, which indicates Down syndrome.
 This process is called preimplantation genetic screening or PGS.
 PGS is also sometimes referred to as “24-chromosome screening.”
 Another term often used to describe PGS is “PGT-A,” which stands for “preimplantation genetic testing for aneuploidy.”

 How is PGS/PGD done?